DaniloCimesa/Danny-Ma-8-Week-SQL-Challenge-Completed/Week 4/Customer Nodes Exploration.md

 WHERE end_date NOT LIKE '999%'
 )
 , Percent_cte AS (
-SELECT
+--adding percent rank of date difference and also ranking it by row number SELECT
  *
 , PERCENT_RANK () OVER (PARTITION BY region_id ORDER BY DIFF)*100 AS P
 , row_number () over (PARTITION BY region_id ORDER BY DIFF) as OrderOfRows
 FROM SourceTable)
 , median_source as (
-select
+--source for calculating median, n/2 and (n/2)+1 member of the chain select
 	region_id
 ,	ceiling((count(*)*1.00/100)*50) as First_MemberOfMedian